lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.0.5 =
+Bug fix: The plug-in crashed with Wordpress version previous of 4.3.0.

+= 3.0.4 =
+Bug fix: There was a bug that prevents in some WP configuration the correct load of the plug-in.

 = 3.0.3 =
 Bug fix: The mb_notice class bug ($this->name_space) has been fixed.